edvin/pillar/docs/event-store/index.md

 Pillar’s event store is a **pluggable abstraction** that supports streaming domain events efficiently using PHP generators.
-The default implementation, `DatabaseEventStore`, persists domain events in a database table — but you can replace it with any backend (KurrentDB, Kafka, DynamoDB, S3, …).
+The default implementation, `DatabaseEventStore`, persists domain events in a database table — but you can replace it with any backend (KurrentDB, Kafka, DynamoDB, S3 etc).
 Events are grouped into **streams**; in Pillar, a stream corresponds to a single aggregate root instance (e.g. `order-1234`).

 ---